colehurwitz/colehurwitz.github.io/_pages/about.md

 I completed my PhD at University of Edinburgh supervised by Dr. Matthias Hennig.
 I am now a postdoctoral researcher at the Zuckerman Institute at Columbia University, working with Dr. Liam Paninski.
 I am a member of the International Brain Laboratory ([IBL](https://www.internationalbrainlab.com/)) and the NSF AI Institute for Artificial and Natural Intelligence ([ARNI](https://arni-institute.org/)).

-My research lies at the intersection of machine learning and systems neuroscience, with a focus on developing neuro-foundation models: large-scale, pretrained models of brain activity that generalize across animals, brain regions, and tasks.
+I build scalable machine learning models that connect neural activity to behavior at single-cell and single-spike resolution.
+My work spans multimodal transformers, contrastive/self-supervised learning, and probabilistic latent-variable/state-space modeling to advance large-scale electrophysiology and brain-wide decoding.
 I also co-created [SpikeInterface](https://github.com/spikeinterface), a widely-used open-source framework for creating flexible and robust spike sorting pipelines.

 Recent News